ckeditor/ckeditor5/docs/updating/update-to-43.md

 The full v2 configuration can be found in the {@link module:export-word/exportword~ExportWordConverterOptionsV2} API documentation.

 Alongside with the configuration changes we decided to switch the default `auto_pagination` option to `false`.
 This option was only used along our `Pagination` feature.
-When this option is enabled the breaks in the pagination forced the breaks in the exported Word document.
+When this option is enabled the breaks in the pagination force the breaks in the exported Word document.
 Browser engines and Microsoft Word differ significantly.
 Because of that we decided to turn this option to `false` If you still want to enforce breaks from pagination, change it in the configuration to `true`.

 ### Typing bug fixes